Guneev9/myBlog/content/post/state/index.md

 ## Any Differences ?

-Both the Text Files, state_union_part1 and state_union_part2 are similar in terms of the language.
-The reason behind this is, that they are written by the same author and thus have the similar writing style and kinds of words used are also similar.
-Also, the author has used same words in both files in writing the speeches. \
+Both the files have similar language because they are written by the same author and thus have the similar writing style with similar kind of words.
+Also, the author has used same words in both the files in writing the speeches. \
-The Top-50 frequency words are also giving quite similar results for both the documents.
-This is the reason, I have filtered the tokens of both the files in same manner because, both the files are written by James Linden. \
+Because of the same reason, the Top-50 frequency words also give similar results for both the documents. \
 The only difference is the speeches and their delivered time.

-## Are there any problems with the word or bigram lists that you found?
-Could you get a better list of bigrams?

-I found some words which have multiple ‘*’ as a prefix or suffix in tokens of both the documents.
-Such words don’t appear in the Top-50 bigram, as they are few. \
-As per my analysis, Bigram’s list currently contains important pair of words but however they can be improved on further filtering like we can change minimum frequency and then check the results and decide accordingly.

 ## How are the top 50 bigrams by frequency different from the top 50 bigrams scored by Mutual Information?

-For both the documents Part1 and Part2, Top-50 bigrams and Top-50 bigrams scored by Mutual Information are different due to following reasons: \
+For both the documents, Top-50 bigrams scored by Mutual Information are different due to following reasons:  \
 \
-1. The bigrams which I got from bigram_with_filter() function, has words which are important and meaningful for analysis.
-I have applied minimum frequency of 2 as a filter to remove low frequency words whereas minimum frequency is 5 in case of bigrams by mutual information scores.The above tokens are used together in speeches many a times which means and thus, they are high in frequency. \
+1. The bigrams which we got from bigram_with_filter() function have words which are important and meaningful for analysis.
+We have applied minimum frequency of 2 as a filter to remove low frequency words whereas minimum frequency is 5 in case of bigrams by mutual information scores.
+The above tokens are used together in speeches many a times; hence, they are high in frequency. \
 \
-2. The bigrams which I got from Top50bigrams_MutualInfoScore() function are different and not that useful because they are not common words and are of low frequency.
-Also, they give poor result when frequency is low (0-2) and that’s because I have applied frequency filter 5.
+2. The bigrams we got from Top50bigrams_MutualInfoScore() function are not common words and are of low frequency.
+They give poor result when frequency is low (0-2) because of frequency filter 5.
 The results given by the top 50 bigrams scored by Mutual Information, are highly associative but not useful in terms of analysis.  \
 \
 3. Mutual Information score cannot be applied to all the bigrams(unfiltered), because the results don’t really make sense, since uniquely occurring pairs of words get high scores.
 Whereas, Bigrams can be applied to filtered or unfiltered words.